Spray paint on board

-It has resemblances to the New York neo-geo movement which parodies formalist abstraction, finding worldly references in what was meant to transcend the world.
-Instead of hard edges and pure squares of colour the viewer is presented with designs for prisons or plans for electronic circuitry.
-Van Hout’s work is playing with modernist shapes, (their pedigree in Rietveld is impeccable) however, dislodged from their original architectural context they become mute.
+Stephen Cain has likened the shapes to ‘impersonal writing read by an electronic information processing system’.
+The work has resemblances to the New York neo-geo movement, which parodies formalist abstraction, finding worldly references in what was meant to transcend the world.
+Instead of hard edges and pure squares of colour, the viewer is presented with designs for prisons or plans for electronic circuitry.
+Van Hout’s work is playing with modernist shapes (their pedigree in Rietveld is impeccable).
+Dislodged from their original architectural context, however, they become mute.
 The integrity of modernism is lost in a smart joke.
-The artist originally designed Dimensions Variable, a frieze of spray-enamelled hard board shapes, to hang horizontally in a band across a wall but it can in fact be configured in many different ways, as the title implies.
-This work was exhibited in the City Gallery, Wellington’s 1995 survey of contemporary New Zealand painting entitled A Very Peculiar Practice.